ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor recommend what kind of treatment is best and may help predict a patient's prognosis.
+Knowing the stage helps the doctor recommend the best kind of treatment and may help predict a patient's prognosis.
 There are different stage descriptions for different types of cancer.

 As explained in the Introduction, there are 2 types of liver cancer: primary and metastatic.
 Primary liver cancer begins in the liver.
-Metastatic (secondary) liver cancer is cancer that has spread to the liver after starting in another part of the body to the liver.
+Metastatic (secondary) liver cancer is cancer that has spread to the liver after starting in another part of the body.
 This section describes the stages of primary liver cancer.
 For information about the stages of metastatic cancer, read about the type of cancer where it began.
-For example, lung cancer that has spread to the liver is called metastatic lung cancer and will still be staged as lung cancer.
+For example, lung cancer that has spread to the liver is called "metastatic lung cancer" and will be staged as lung cancer, not liver cancer.

-For HCC, doctors often use the Barcelona Clinic Liver Cancer (BCLC) system to describe the cancer and recommend treatment options, which are described in more detail in Types of Treatment.
-The BCLC system categorizes HCC based on characteristics of the tumor, liver function, performance status, and cancer-related symptoms.
+For hepatocellular carcinoma (HCC), doctors often use the BCLC staging system to describe the cancer and recommend treatment options, which are described in more detail in Types of Treatment.
+The BCLC staging system categorizes HCC based on characteristics of the tumor, liver function, performance status, and cancer-related symptoms.

 BCLC stage groupings include:

 Very early stage.
 The tumor is smaller than 2 centimeters (cm).
 There is no increased pressure in the portal vein, which is one of the main blood vessels of the liver.
 Bilirubin levels, which is the substance that causes jaundice, are normal.
 Surgery is usually recommended (see Types of Treatment).